knowit/folk-webapp/apps/server/README.md

 ### Database

-A dynamoatabase are used to handle the chat history in regard to KnowitGPT.
+A DynamoDb is used to handle the chat history in regard to KnowitGPT.
 At this moment (13.01.2025) there is only an instance of the database in the development environment.
 The development database is created in the AWS account `knowit-dataplattform-dev`.
+When it's time, a production database should be created in `knowit-dataplattform-produksjon`.

 #### Setup